deepghs/waifuc/docs/source/advanced_guides/customize/index.rst

 the ``BaseAction`` class and implementing the ``iter`` method, you can build your custom actions.

-For example, if you want to randomly select some images from a data source and, for the selected images, apply a mirror rotation, you can also add metadata that reflects random values on the final saved images.
+For example, if you want to randomly select some images from a data source and, for the selected images, randomly select some of them to apply a mirror rotation, you can also add metadata that reflects random values on the names of the final saved images.
 You can achieve this by creating a ``MyRandomAction`` like this:

 .. literalinclude:: example_random_def.py
     :language: python
     :linenos:

-Once created, you can use it like this:
+Once defined, you can use it like this:

 .. literalinclude:: example_random_use.py
     :language: python